Section 508 Compliance

 Risks of non-compliance with Section 508

-Federal agencies can be sued for non-compliance with Section 508, and several have, including The Department of Homeland Security, U.S. Department of Education, and the Social Security Administration.
+Federal agencies can be sued for not meeting Section 508 requirements.
+In fact, several have, including the Department of Homeland Security, the U.S. Department of Education, and the Social Security Administration.

 Frequently asked questions